-- A list of 2-4 courses the applicant is prepared to teach that would support I-GMAP's academic programs.
-Applicants are encouraged to indicate whether they are prepared to teach any of the core GMAP courses (Essentials of Genocide and Mass Atrocity Prevention, Comparative Genocides, Micro-Dynamics of Mass Atrocity, International NGOs, Transitional Justice) or if they would like to propose a course that would fit in any of the following broad elective areas (Politics and Policy for Atrocity Prevention, Tools and Technologies for Atrocity Prevention, Advanced Methods for Atrocity Prevention, or Special Topics in Atrocity Prevention).
-In addition to listing the proposed course title, the applicant should provide a brief course description;
+- a list of 2-4 courses the applicant is interested in teaching, that would support I-GMAP's academic programs.
+Applicants are encouraged to indicate whether they are prepared to teach any of the core GMAP courses (Essentials of Genocide and Mass Atrocity Prevention, Comparative Genocides, Micro-Dynamics of Mass Atrocity, International NGOs, Transitional Justice) or if they would like to propose a course that would fit in any of the following broad elective areas (Politics and Policy for Atrocity Prevention, Tools and Technologies for Atrocity Prevention, Advanced Methods for Atrocity Prevention, or Special Topics in Atrocity Prevention),

 You may add additional files/documents after uploading your resume.
 After you fill out your contact information, you will be directed to the upload page.
 Please login to check/edit your profile or to upload additional documents: http://binghamton.interviewexchange.com/login.jsp.